ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 .. image:: ../../../images/OptFlow_Pixhawk.jpg
     :target: ../_images/OptFlow_Pixhawk.jpg

-The sensor should be connected to the Pixhawk's the 4-pin I2C port.
-In most cases an `I2C splitter <http://store.jdrones.com/Pixhawk_I2C_splitter_p/dstpx4i2c01.htm>`__ should be used to allow other I2C devices (like the external RGB LED and GPS/Compass module's compass) to share the same port.
+The sensor should be connected to the autopilot via the 4-pin I2C port.
+In most cases an I2C splitter should be used to allow other I2C devices (like the external RGB LED and GPS/Compass module's compass) to share the same port.

 Mounting to the Frame